Wacom-Developer/sdk-for-ink-ios/GETTING-STARTED.md

 The SDK is free of charge and does not need a license.

-## Using the WILL SDK
+## Using the WILL SDK for ink

 ### Folder structure
 The folder contains the following:

 `ios/`
-* `Samples/` This folder contains sample Xcode projects that demonstrate basic uses of WILL SDK.
+* `Samples/` This folder contains sample Xcode projects that demonstrate basic uses of the SDK.

-  * **DrawingWithTouch/** This tutorial demonstrates how to use WILL SDK to draw strokes produced by the user touch input.
+  * **DrawingWithTouch/** This tutorial demonstrates how to use the SDK to draw strokes produced by the user touch input.
-  * **StrokeEncodingAndDecoding/** This tutorial demonstrates how to use WILL SDK to encode strokes into a compressed binary data and how to reconstruct them.
+  * **StrokeEncodingAndDecoding/** This tutorial demonstrates how to use the SDK to encode strokes into a compressed binary data and how to reconstruct them.
   * **StrokeManipulationWithEraser/** This tutorial demonstrates how to make changes in a collection of strokes by implementing an Eraser tool.
   * **StrokeManipulationWithSelection/** This tutorial demonstrates how to make changes in a collection of strokes by implementing a Selection tool.
   * **RasterManipulation/** This tutorial demonstrates how to load the `UIImage` class into the WILL context and mask it with paths created by touch input.